23/24 Mar 2022

 Technical RequirementsPlease check with your IT department if your firewall and computer settings support web session participation.
 The programme Zoom will be used.
 Please also make sure that you are joining the web session with a stable internet connection.

-On 7 March 2022, 9:00 o’clock CET, there will be a test session offered to all registered participants to test the software.
+On Thursday 17 March, 9:00 o'clock CET, there will be a test session offered to all registered participants to test the software (Zoom).
 This test session is mandatory.

 Purpose and Nature